lucasrla/papicu/README.md

 Unfortunately, Papicu **is not compatible** with GitHub Pages standard workflow.

 Why?
-Because, as of April 2021, GitHub Pages ([gem version 214](https://rubygems.org/gems/github-pages)) still uses Jekyll `=3.9.0`.
+Because, as of February 2022, GitHub Pages ([gem version 223](https://rubygems.org/gems/github-pages)) still uses Jekyll `=3.9.0`.
 Papicu needs Jekyll `~>4.1` for `slugified_categories` (i.e., [well-formed permalinks](https://jekyllrb.com/docs/permalinks/#placeholders)).

 For those who are really interested, it is possible circumvent this limitation and run Papicu on GitHub Pages by using GitHub Actions.
 Read [Jekyll's official guide on GitHub Actions](https://jekyllrb.com/docs/continuous-integration/github-actions/) for the details.

+Alternatively, sign up for an account with [Netlify](https://www.netlify.com/) and deploy your website there for free.
+We did that for our demo page: [https://papicu.netlify.app](https://papicu.netlify.app)).
+If you need help doing that, read [A Step-by-Step Guide: Jekyll 4.0 on Netlify](https://www.netlify.com/blog/2020/04/02/a-step-by-step-guide-jekyll-4.0-on-netlify/).

 # Usage

 ## Examples

 Each example post inside `_posts/` demonstrates a few of Papicu features.

-Have a look, for example, at the post titled [A post with bells and whistles](https://papicu.netlify.app/post-with-bells-and-whistles/), and make sure you review its source code `_posts/2021-02-01-post-with-bells-and-whistles.md` as well.
+Have a look, for example, at the post titled [Post containing demos of several features](https://papicu.netlify.app/post-with-bells-and-whistles/), and make sure you review its source code `_posts/2021-02-01-post-with-bells-and-whistles.md` as well.

 ## Favicon generator